 - Sebaceous cysts

 - Stretch marks

-Summary of Reasons for Starting a Castor Oil Skin Care Regimen
+Summary of Reasons for Starting a Castor Oil Skin Care Regime

-The benefits of castor oil on skin are well documented and a castor oil skin care regimen can help to condition, moisturize and nourish the skin.
-The oil deeply penetrates the layers of the skin leaving it feeling wonderfully soft and silky smooth.
-Castor oil reduces the appearance of wrinkles, stretch marks and other blemishes and regular castor oil skin care treatments can also reduce the appearance of scars.
+The benefits of castor oil on skin are well documented.
+A castor oil skin care regime can help to condition, moisturize and nourish the skin.
+The oil deeply penetrates the layers of the skin, leaving it feeling wonderfully soft, silky and smooth.
+Castor oil reduces the appearance of wrinkles, stretch marks and other blemishes, and regular castor oil skin care treatments can also improve the appearance of scars.

-Many skin and face creams include castor oil for skin softening and moisture retention and the vitamins, minerals and natural omega 6 fatty acids the oil contains get to work quickly.
-If you start using castor oil for skin care you will be nourishing your skin and giving it the minerals and nutrients it needs to remain youthful, supple and healthy and you should feel the difference after just one application.
+Many skin and face creams include castor oil for its skin softening and moisture retention properties.
+The vitamins, minerals and natural omega 6 fatty acids the oil contains get to work quickly when applied to the skin.
+If you start using castor oil, you will be nourishing your skin and giving it the minerals and nutrients it needs to remain youthful, supple and healthy.
+You should start to feel the difference after just one application.

 The question is not whether you should start a castor oil skin care regime but why you have not already done so!